Disclosure: This blog post contains affiliate links.

 Kensie is a brand I’ve known about for a little while, but never tried.
 They’re sold at Nordstrom around here and probably a few other places as well.
 I experiment with a lot of new brands through sample sale sites, so when I saw this on offer at MyHabit, I had to get it.
 Less than $20 for a bra and panty set is a deal by anyone’s standards.
 Unsurprisingly considering the price, this Kensie bralette and hipster is made in China.
 The main fabric is composed of a 95/5 rayon-spandex blend while the lace trim is made of a 90/10 nylon-spandex blend.
 I ordered size Medium (which fits a US size 8/10).

 My first impression of the fabric is that it’s very soft.
 You’re not getting a “luxe” feel at this price point, but I would say the touch was similar to cotton.
 I had no complaints about the seaming or stitching.
-It’s very much a straightforward bra set.
-I’ve worn this all day on several occasions since purchasing, and it holds up very well.
+It’s a straightforward bra set.
+I’ve worn this all day on several occasions since purchasing, and it holds up well.
 Of course, you’re not going to get a lot of support and shaping from it, but if you’re okay with that, then this bra is perfectly adequate.
-It also holds up to machine washing very well; I just toss it in a lingerie bag and I’m good to go.
+It also holds up well to machine washing; I just toss it in a lingerie bag and I’m good to go.
 The panties are unremarkable.
 Comfortable, but not extraordinary.

 I imagine if you’re fuller-busted this would work well as a sleep set or lounge set, but if you’re smaller and/or self-supporting, it’s great for wearing out of doors.
 The Kensie bralette is available in a ton of new colorways every season (some of them are on sale at Nordstrom and HerRoom right now, actually) so if you do happen to fall in love with this bra, you don’t have to worry about it disappearing.
 And the price point is sweet if you’re on a tight budget.